AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_Column_Presets.md

 ## Column Formatting

 DataGrid columns can contain different types of information.
 You can format each column according to your needs and preferences.
-Use {api:anychart.core.ui.DataGrid.Column#setColumnFormat}**setColumnFormat()**{api} to define an information field in your dataset or a preset for data formatting.
+Use {api:anychart.core.ui.DataGrid.Column#setColumnFormat}setColumnFormat(){api} to define an information field in your dataset or a preset for data formatting.

 ```
   var column = dataGrid().column(2);